 Students will write a review paper on a specified topic which will be a maximum of 20 pages.
-Papers must include a title page, abstract and references.
-A one page outline of your paper is due on January 29, 2019.
+A one page outline of your paper is due on January 28, 2020.
 The outline will be reviewed by the instructor and feedback will be provided.
-For the final paper you are required to submit one copy electronically using TURNITIN without your name and student number and 1 printed copy with your name and student number.
+You are required to bring a printed copy of this to your individual meeting and this assignment should not be submitted to Turnitin.

+Students are required to submit an electronic and printed copy of their final paper.
+The final paper is due no later than Feb 24, 2020 at 10 am and should be submitted electronically to TURNITIN.
+The time stamp on TURNITIN will be used and you should not include your name or student number on this copy.
+You may bring a printed hard copy to the class on Feb 25, 2020 and this copy should include your name and student number.
+Your final paper must include a title page, abstract and references.
 Papers should be prepared according to the Publication Manual for the American Psychological Association.
-An exception to the APA format is the printed copy of your paper may be submitted with double sided printing but the paper must be double spaced.
-This assignment should be submitted electronically to TURNITIN no later than February 25, 2019 at 10 am.
-You may bring the printed hard copy to the class on Feb 26.
+An exception to the APA format is the printed copy of your paper may be submitted with double sided printing but the paper must still be double spaced.